GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/05-wsgi-application.md

 url: {{ingress_protocol}}://{{session_namespace}}-grafana.{{ingress_domain}}{{ingress_port_suffix}}/d/raw-requests?orgId=1&refresh=5s
 ```

-The metrics are still coming through, but although the response time has dropped because of the delay being removed, you may notice that the measured response time isn't a small as when using the original timing decorator.
+The metrics are still coming through, but although the response time has dropped because of the delay being removed, you may notice that the measured response time isn't as small as when using the original timing decorator.

 ![](hello-world-v3-2-raw-requests.png)